All right, hour two, Sean Hannity Show, toll-free, 800-941.

 Oh, it's been a good day.

-If he could corroborate the dossier, he could not, as Andrew McCabe said, without the dossier, they never would have got the Pfizer Warrant uh approved.
+As Andrew McCabe said, without the dossier, they never would have got the FISA warrant approved.

-Uh he signed three of the four warrants, and he's telling us that's a good day.
+He signed three of the four warrants, and he's telling us that's a good day.

 Look, how about this?

-Let's say Donald Trump, you know, the the whole premise of this case is that this was a campaign donation, and therefore it was required that he make a filing with the FEC.
+Let's say Donald Trump, you know, the whole premise of this case is that this was a campaign donation, and therefore it was required that he make a filing with the FEC.

 That is not the case.

-The FBC is already said that.
+The FEC has already said that.

-And he paid with campaign funds, as he would be able to do.
+And he paid with campaign funds as he would be able to do.

 He did everything the right way.

-John Edwards was found innocent.
+By the way, John Edwards was found innocent.

-I think Emmett Flood was his lawyer at the time.
+Yeah, I think Emmett Flood was his lawyer at the time.

-I know he's a colleague of yours and uh a friend of yours, smart lawyer like you are.
+I know he's a colleague of yours and a friend of yours.

-Um, we'll have the updates tonight.
+All right, we'll have the updates tonight.

 Laura Trump's joining us.

-We've got a great lineup, nine Eastern.
+We've got a great lineup, 9 Eastern.

-Anytime you need it.
+Absolutely, Sean, anytime you need it.

 Appreciate it.

-800 941 Sean, if you want to be a part of the program.
+800-941, Sean, if you want to be a part of the program.

-Uh we'll get to your calls coming up straight ahead, and Donald Trump Jr. weighs in as we continue.
+We'll get to your calls coming up straight ahead.

-You know, I love this company, Legacybox.com.
+You know, I love this company, LegacyBox.com.

-Right now, if you can, I want you to go to Legacybox.com slash Hannity, and they have a special offer today.
+Right now, if you can, I want you to go to legacybox.com/slash Hannity, and they have a special offer today.

 Find all of those home videos, all of the photos of your family that rarely see the light of day.

-And all you do is you pack it in your legacy box, and they will hand digitize all of these family memories for generations to come.
+And all you do is you pack it in your legacy box, and they will hand-digitize all of these family memories for generations to come.

 You know, I mentioned how my grandparents are from Ireland.

-I'm I'm lucky I have a picture of my grandfather, but I don't have a picture of other grandparents.
+I'm lucky I have a picture of my grandfather, but I don't have a picture of other grandparents.

 I wish I did.